thanlong/VMOSPro_RootXposed_Terminal/README.md

 Root checker: Check if `su` binary is working properly.

 ### **Xposed Framework**

-Allow user to enable/disable Xposed Framework.
+Tool can help you to install or uninstall Xposed Framework on VM.

 ### **Busybox**
 Built-in Busybox at `/system/.tool/busybox/busybox` can be installed to `/system/xbin`

 ### **Wipe dalvik-cache**
-Want to free up your memory space temporary?
-Use this option.
+Free up your memory space temporarily, note that the next boot will take long time.

 ### **VMOS Props Config**